-Another common and useful ratio calculation is the Current Ratio.
-This is a simpler version of the quick ratio that works as follows:
+Another standard and helpful ratio calculation is the Current Ratio, a simpler version of the quick ratio.

 Current Ratio = Current Assets / Current Liabilities

-The current ratio is similar to the quick ratio in that it helps the strategic finance team understand a company's ability to cover its financial obligations and short-term liabilities.
+The current ratio is similar to the quick ratio because it helps the strategic finance team understand a company's ability to cover its financial obligations and short-term liabilities.

-So what’s the difference between quick ratio and current ratio?
+So what’s the difference between the quick ratio and the current ratio?

 The length of time for conversion.